School for Social Work

 In support of the study’s main hypothesis, participants’ childhood experiences of filial responsibility were significantly correlated with adulthood experiences of filial responsibility.
 While participants in this study reported greater levels of emotional than instrumental caregiving, there was a stronger correlation between participants’ past and present instrumental caregiving experiences.
 Additionally, years of social work practice was negatively associated with emotional caregiving.
 Lastly, participants’ reliance on emotional support seeking to cope with feelings of distress was significantly related to the ethical dimension of their family of origin experiences, with emotional support seeking increasing or decreasing indirectly with perceived unfairness.

 Easton, Aphrodite, "Filial responsibility in the family of origin experiences of social workers" (2016).
-Theses, Dissertations, and Projects.
-1704.
+Masters Thesis, Smith College, Northampton, MA.